 From giant French hyper-marches to small organic grocery stores, here are a few shopping tips to make your forays for French groceries a little easier…

-In France, you usually weigh and sticker your produce yourself but the more modern stores are moving away from this.
+In big grocery stores, you usually weigh and sticker your produce yourself.
 The little electronic scale is in the middle of the produce section has little pictures of fruit and veggies; you push the button and the price sticker will print out.
 Do this before going to the check out line or you will piss off everyone.
-Some stores (like Monoprix) have stopped this archaic practice, so if you can’t find the scale, that means the cashier will do it.